MrPrimate/ddb-importer/README.md

 To logout/invalidate these credentials log out of your D&DBeyond Session.

 If you wish to host your own proxy, please see [ddb-proxy](https://github.com/mrprimate/ddb-proxy), help is not available for this mode, and not all functionality is available.

-## Notes

-You CAN use this alongside the vtta-dndbeyond extension.

 ## Support